 El Víbora and other early work

 Laura Pérez Vernetti-Blina was born in 1958 in Barcelona.
 After graduating in Fine Arts, she began her fruitful collaboration with the alternative comics monthly El Víbora, which lasted from 1981 to 1991.
 The magazine was one of the prime examples of a new boost in adult-oriented Spanish comics, freed from the censorship of the Franco era.
-Initially simply signing her work with 'Laura', she too delved in graphical experiments, in cooperation with writers like Antonio Altarriba, Joseph-Marie Lo Duca and, most notably, Felipe Hernández Cava.
+Initially simply signing her work with "Laura", she too delved in graphical experiments, in collaboration with writers like Antonio Altarriba, Joseph-Marie Lo Duca and, most notably, Felipe Hernández Cava.
 Publisher La Cúpula released her first book collections, which were mostly of an erotic nature.
-'El Toro Blanco' (1989), made in cooperation with Lo Duca, was based on Greek mythology and graphically referred to ancient Minoan art.
+'El Toro Blanco' (1989), made in cooperation with Lo Duca, was based on Greek mythology and referred graphically to ancient Minoan art.
 It told the story of the mad passion of a woman called Parsifae for a white bull.
 'La Trampa' (1990) collected several of her black-and-white stories.
 Between 1993 and 2000, Laura's art also appeared in five issues of Max and Pere Joan's irregularly appearing comix review Nosotros Somos Los Muertos.

 Graphic novels